 Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.
 Working with our Conservator, we have significantly increased our loan modification and foreclosure prevention efforts since we entered into conservatorship.
 In March 2009, we announced our Relief Refinance and Home Affordable Modification Programs under the MHA Program.
 The Relief Refinance Program is available to eligible borrowers who are not delinquent on their Mortgages and the Home Affordable Modification Program is available to eligible borrowers who are delinquent on their Mortgages or who are current on their Mortgages but who are able to substantiate that they are at risk of imminent default.
 Prior to the implementation of these programs, certain borrowers may not have qualified to refinance or modify their Mortgages.
 The number of Mortgages and borrowers that have participated in these programs have been, and may continue to be, substantial.
-In addition, because the LTV ratio on fixed-rate Relief Refinance Mortgages at origination can be up to and, when changes to our Relief Refinance Program are implemented, can exceed 125%, borrowers, who may have little or no equity in their homes and who would not otherwise qualify for refinancings, may qualify for Relief Refinance Mortgages.
+In addition, because the LTV ratio on fixed-rate Relief Refinance Mortgages at origination can be up to 125%, borrowers, who may have little or no equity in their homes and who would not otherwise qualify for refinancings, may qualify for Relief Refinance Mortgages.
 Streamlined underwriting procedures and valuation of properties using an automated valuation model also may apply to certain eligible borrowers.
 Financial incentives are payable to servicers and borrowers who successfully participate in the Home Affordable Modification Program.
-See Freddie Mac - Our Initiatives Under the Making Home Affordable Program.